mlevatich/Abelon/notes/abelon-2/narrative.md

 A medallion can be found on the ground at any point during 1-1.
 It's use is not clear at this point.

-**Battle:** The player immediately finds a wolf near an unconscious Elaine and dispatch it in the tutorial battle.
+**Battle:** The player immediately finds a wolf near an unconscious Elaine and dispatchs it in the tutorial battle.

 **Roam:** Interacting with Elaine prompts you only to shake her, which does nothing.
 The player comes across the campfire with sleeping comrades in front of some stone reliefs.
-You can examine things around camp, go to bed, or select the dialogue option "kill them".
+You can examine things around camp, go to bed, or select the dialogue option "kill them", if Elaine has not been carried to camp.

 If you return to Elaine after having found the camp, you can optionally carry her to the camp, which results in different dialogue in 1-2, increased Elaine impression, and a small permanent buff for Elaine for the remainder of the game.
+It also locks the player out of the bad path, as Elaine cannot be left behind.

 **Talk:** If you go to bed, the game fades to black.
 Abelon speaks to the player as ???, and the game transitions to 1-2.
 If you instead choose "kill them", Abelon slowly positions himself next to the camp, and begins drawing his sword, when the game cuts to black.
-Abelon speaks to the player as ???, and the game transitions to 1-2-a.
+Abelon speaks to the player as ???, and the game transitions to 1-5-a.

 ## 1-2